Saudi Arabian nationality law: Revocation of citizenship

 Saudi citizens cannot give up their citizenship without permission; however, the government can revoke someone's nationality if said person is a terrorist or dissident, as in the case of Osama bin Laden.
 These laws do not revoke said person's citizenship automatically, but they are used to grant the King the authority to do so, and in case of dual citizenship, Saudi citizens are entitled to a six-month warning period to give up their other citizenship.

 Dual nationality

-Saudis are not permitted to acquire any foreign citizenship without the permission of the Prime minister.
+Saudis are generally not permitted to acquire any foreign citizenship without the permission of the Prime minister.
 A Saudi citizen who acquires a foreign citizenship without this permission will be considered Saudi unless the Saudi Government revokes their citizenship according to the terms of Article 13: takes up foreign Citizenship without permission of the Prime Minister; works for another country's military; works for the benefit of a foreign Government during wartime with the Kingdom of Saudi Arabia; works for a foreign Government or International Organization despite the Saudi Government's order for them to quit.
+Sarah Attar is a Saudi woman who also has American nationality.